c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Blocking NIO echo server

-In the following example, _the blocking I/O model_ is implemented in an echo server with Java NIO API.
+In the following example, the _blocking I/O model_ is implemented in an echo server with Java NIO API.

-The _ServerSocketChannel_ and _SocketChannel_ objects are implicitly configured in the blocking mode.
-The _ServerSocketChannel.accept_ method blocks and returns a SocketChannel object when an incoming connection is accepted..

-The _ServerSocket.read_ method blocks.

-The _ServerSocket.write_ method blocks.
+The _ServerSocketChannel_ and _SocketChannel_ objects are by default configured in the blocking mode.
+The _ServerSocketChannel.accept_ method blocks and returns a SocketChannel object when a connection is accepted.
+The _ServerSocket.read_ method blocks until input data are available, or a client is disconnected.
+The _ServerSocket.write_ method blocks until all output data are written.

 ```